0oMarko0/ebike-nodeJs/README.md

 Once that command is running you need to add a Node configuration.

 1. Click on ADD CONFIGURATION

 ![add-config](https://test-de-test.s3.amazonaws.com/Screenshot+from+2019-09-08+17-31-36.png)

 2. Click on the + and add a new nodeJs config.
 The configuration should look like this

 ![config](https://test-de-test.s3.amazonaws.com/Screenshot+from+2019-09-08+17-27-51.png)

 Once it's done you should be good to go.
 It's also possible to start the server with this configuration.

+---
-The base for this project was inspire by https://github.com/microsoft/TypeScript-Node-Starter.
+The structure of the project was inspire by https://github.com/microsoft/TypeScript-Node-Starter.